oracle-livelabs/developer/build-ords-apis-in-adb/3-batch-load-data-and-biz-objs/batch-load-data-and-biz-objs.md

 <!-- WMSID 4602 -->
 ## Introduction

-In this lab you will use the `BATCH LOAD` API to load large amounts of data into a table.
+In this lab, you will use the `BATCH LOAD` API to load large amounts of data into a table.

 Estimated Lab Time: 20 minutes